blinkenjim/m404/doc/design-notes.md

 Photos
 ------

-The M404 monitor with the top cover removed:
+The M404 monitor with the front cover removed:

 ![Front View](photos/2-top-cover-removed.JPG)